metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--instancetype"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.running`

-Required:

-- `name` (String) Name is the name of the VirtualMachineInstancetype or VirtualMachineClusterInstancetype

 Optional:

+- `infer_from_volume` (String) InferFromVolume lists the name of a volume that should be used to infer or discover the instancetype to be used through known annotations on the underlying resource.
+Once applied to the InstancetypeMatcher this field is removed.
 - `kind` (String) Kind specifies which instancetype resource is referenced.
 Allowed values are: 'VirtualMachineInstancetype' and 'VirtualMachineClusterInstancetype'.
 If not specified, 'VirtualMachineClusterInstancetype' is used by default.
+- `name` (String) Name is the name of the VirtualMachineInstancetype or VirtualMachineClusterInstancetype
 - `revision_name` (String) RevisionName specifies a ControllerRevision containing a specific copy of the VirtualMachineInstancetype or VirtualMachineClusterInstancetype to be used.
 This is initially captured the first time the instancetype is applied to the VirtualMachineInstance.

+<a id="nestedatt--spec--template--spec--virtual_machine_template--spec--live_update_features"></a>
+### Nested Schema for `spec.template.spec.virtual_machine_template.spec.running`

+Optional:

+- `cpu` (Attributes) LiveUpdateCPU holds hotplug configuration for the CPU resource.
+Empty struct indicates that default will be used for maxSockets.
+Default is specified on cluster level.
+Absence of the struct means opt-out from CPU hotplug functionality. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--cpu))

+<a id="nestedatt--spec--template--spec--virtual_machine_template--spec--running--cpu"></a>
+### Nested Schema for `spec.template.spec.virtual_machine_template.spec.running.cpu`

+Optional:

+- `max_sockets` (Number) The maximum amount of sockets that can be hot-plugged to the Virtual Machine

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--preference"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.running`

-Required:

-- `name` (String) Name is the name of the VirtualMachinePreference or VirtualMachineClusterPreference

 Optional:

+- `infer_from_volume` (String) InferFromVolume lists the name of a volume that should be used to infer or discover the preference to be used through known annotations on the underlying resource.
+Once applied to the PreferenceMatcher this field is removed.
 - `kind` (String) Kind specifies which preference resource is referenced.
 Allowed values are: 'VirtualMachinePreference' and 'VirtualMachineClusterPreference'.
 If not specified, 'VirtualMachineClusterPreference' is used by default.
+- `name` (String) Name is the name of the VirtualMachinePreference or VirtualMachineClusterPreference
 - `revision_name` (String) RevisionName specifies a ControllerRevision containing a specific copy of the VirtualMachinePreference or VirtualMachineClusterPreference to be used.
 This is initially captured the first time the instancetype is applied to the VirtualMachineInstance.